Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_19_migrate_from_1AZ_to_3AZ/guide.en-gb.md

 ---
-title: "How to move a database service from a Single AZ region to a 3AZ region."
+title: "How to move a database service from a single AZ region to a 3-AZ region"
-excerpt: "Learn to move your OVHcloud Public Cloud Database from a Single AZ to a 3AZ region.
-Ensure high availability."
+excerpt: "Learn how to move your OVHcloud Public Cloud Database from a single AZ to a 3-AZ region and ensure high availability"
 updated: 2025-07-14
 ---

 ## Objective

 OVHcloud Public Cloud Databases can be deployed with different architectures to meet varied needs for availability and resilience.
-This guide is specifically designed to walk you through the migration of your existing database service from a Single Availability Zone (1AZ) configuration to a Three Availability Zone (3AZ) architecture.
+This guide is specifically designed to walk you through the migration of your existing database service from a single availability zone (1-AZ) configuration to a 3-AZ architecture (three availability zones).
 You'll discover the detailed steps to perform this transfer, ensuring high availability and improved fault tolerance for your critical applications.

 ## Requirements

 - A [Public Cloud project](/links/public-cloud/public-cloud) in your OVHcloud account
 - Access to the [OVHcloud Control Panel](/links/manager) or to the [OVHcloud API](/links/api)
-- Have an existing database service deployed in a Single Availability Zone (1AZ).
+- An existing database service deployed in a single availability zone (1-AZ)
-- Have a 3AZ region activated within your Public Cloud project.
+- A 3-AZ region activated within your Public Cloud project

-## Why move to 3AZ ?
+## Why move to 3-AZ?

-Migrating your database service to a Three Availability Zone (3AZ) deployment significantly enhances its resilience, high availability, and disaster recovery capabilities.
-In a 3AZ setup, your data is synchronously replicated across three distinct availability zones within the same region.
-This architecture ensures that in the event of an outage in one zone, your database service can automatically fail over to another operational zone with minimal downtime and no data loss.
+Migrating your database service to a 3-AZ deployment significantly enhances its resilience, high availability, and disaster recovery capabilities.
+In a 3-AZ setup, your data is synchronously replicated across three distinct availability zones within the same region.
+This architecture ensures that in the event of an outage in one zone, your database service can automatically failover to another operational zone with minimal downtime and no data loss.

 For more detailed information on the deployment modes and their technical specifications, please refer to our dedicated guide: [Comparison of Public Cloud Databases Deployment Modes - Understanding 3-AZ / 1-AZ](/pages/public_cloud/public_cloud_databases/databases_18_regions_comparison).

 ## Instructions

-### Move engine instance to 3AZ
+### Move an engine instance to 3-AZ

 > [!tabs]
 > Via the OVHcloud Control Panel
->> To move a database service from a 1AZ to a 3AZ region, log in to the OVHcloud Control Panel and open your Public Cloud project.
+>> To move a database service from a 1-AZ to a 3-AZ region, log in to the OVHcloud Control Panel and open your Public Cloud project.
 Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `Backups`{.action} tab.
 >>
 >> ![databases - select engines instances and go to the backups section](images/databases_select_cluster.png)
 >>
->> Choose the backup from which you wish to fork, , click on the `...`{.action} button and click on the `Duplicate(fork)`{.action} button.
+>> Choose the backup from which you wish to fork, click on the `...`{.action} button and click on the `Duplicate (fork)`{.action} button.
 >>
 >> ![databases - click on the duplicate button](images/databases_fork_backup.png)
 >>